How to Recognize You’re Being Manipulated in a Relationship?

 Love bombing

 Perhaps one of the most deceptive tactics in relationships is love bombing.
 Initially, it masquerades as an overwhelming display of affection and attention, leaving one feeling cherished and valued.
+However, beneath its surface lies manipulation, aiming to control and dominate.

 What starts as a euphoric romance can swiftly transform into emotional abuse once the manipulator’s objectives are met, urging caution in the early stages of any relationship.